RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Misc/SetEditorIcon.md

 | 1  | `SingleIcon` | Draws the current icon, regardless of `PropertyValue`.                 |
 | 2  | `RepeatH`    | Repeats the current icon horizontally by the value of `PropertyValue`. |
 | 3  | `RepeatV`    | Repeats the current icon vertically by the value of `PropertyValue`.   |

-TODO: I just took these from RetroED 2, are the IDs and functionalities accurate?